Last Updated: March 6, 2023

 10. Top Gear

-You can check out Season 1 here on Amazon, along with other seasons that follow.
+You can check out Season 1 here on Amazon and other seasons that follow.

 11. Joanna Lumley’s Travel Series

 Joanna Lumley became famous back in the 70s, but for me, she became even more famous for her role in Absolutely Fabulous.
-Since then, she has traveled the world and filmed it all for us.
-She has also done a “making of” series that I also really enjoyed.
-She may seem very posh and British when you first see her shows, but if you love some sarcasm and comedy then just wait a bit and she will deliver!
+Since then, she has traveled and filmed it all for us.
+She has also done a “making of” series that I enjoyed.
+She may seem very posh and British when you first see her shows, but if you love sarcasm and comedy then just wait a bit and she will deliver!

 Here is a list of her extensive travel shows you can catch on BBC or other online streaming services: